 List all the employers and labor unions you contact each week while claiming unemployment insurance benefits.
 This template may help you keep a record of your work search contacts.
 The Division of Unemployment Insurance may ask you to provide proof of your search for work at any time you are claiming benefits.
 You must contact different employers each week.
 When you run out of space on this sheet, continue your list on separate sheets of paper.

-Date of contact Employer name, address, phone number Method of contact Name of person Position applied for Was application Result of contact contacted taken?
+Date of Employer name, Method Name of Position Was Result of contact contact address, phone number of contact person applied for application contacted taken?

 Important contact information

 Unemployment Insurance